PhiliposHailu/A2sv-Web-Mini-Projects/todo-app-js-task1/Readme.md

 # ToDo List App

-This is a simple todo list app that has the following functionalities.
+This is a simple todo list app with the following functionalities:

-- Can add tasks
+- Add tasks
-- Can remove tasks
+- Remove tasks

 How it works?

-###Adding New Tasks
+### ✅ Adding New Tasks
-- first input a task you want to do in the input box
+- Type a task in the input box.
-- click on the add button
+- Click the "Add" button to add it to the list.

-###Removing Completed Tasks
+### ❌ Removing Completed Tasks
-- just click on the task
+- Click on any task to remove it from the list.